 The investment in Class B redeemable common stock of parent represents all of the authorized and issued shares of the parent's Class B redeemable common stock.
 All shares were purchased from unrelated parties and are recorded at historical cost.
-It is the intent of the parent to repay the Company the full amount of its investment in Class B redeemable common stock with funds from sources other than the Company.
-Upon redemption by the parent, the difference, if any, between the Company's cost and the redemption amount received from the parent will be recorded as a capital contribution from or dividend to the parent.
+As described in Note N, the Class B redeemable common stock was dividended to Ferrell in July 1994.
+Such transaction was contingent upon the successful completion of the public offerings described in Note A and would not otherwise have been consummated.